The Bankrate promise

 Lingala also recommends that trans folx build a strong support system during their transition, if possible.
 She suggests that individuals look into resources like Centerlink, WPATH, and National Center for Transgender Equality.

-“CenterLink can help individuals find an LGBTQ+ center near them, WPATH sets guidelines for transgender healthcare (but their approach is controversial for some within the community), and the National Center for Transgender Equality has more information on policies, such as those related to changing ID documents,” adds Lingala.
+“CenterLink can help individuals find an LGBTQ+ center near them, WPATH sets guidelines for transgender healthcare (but their approach is controversial for some within the community), and the National Center for Transgender Equality has more information on policies, such as those related to changing identification documents,” adds Lingala.

 Finally, she mentions that trans individuals should look into The LOFT’s TransMission grant program, which will be accepting new applications for small grants from trans folx across the country this fall.